stamen/map-gl-style-recurse/README.md

-# Mapbox GL Recurse Style
+# Map GL Recurse Style

 Recurses a Mapbox GL style to allow application of transformation and lint functions to property values.